tap-ir/tap-ir.github.io/README.md

 windows = session.node("/root/my_dump.dd/partition_2/ntfs/root/Windows")
 ```

-This will return a python object from which you can directly access the node attributes as python instance variable.
+This will return a python object from which you can directly access the node attributes, as python instance variable.

-!> You can use python3 shell compection to access the attribute by using `tab`
+?> You can use python3 shell compection to access the attribute by using `tab`

 ```python
 >>> print(windows.ntfs.is_deleted)